 Prism Arts was established in 1987 by a group of five artists committed to developing opportunities for excluded people to participate in the arts.

 For over 30 years Prism Arts has been developing and delivering arts projects which are accessible to everyone.
 We are based in Carlisle but works throughout Cumbria.

-We predominantly work creating visual arts and theatre productions with people with additional learning needs, older people and younger people.
+We predominantly work creating visual arts and theatre productions with people with additional learning needs.
 Our visual art is showcased in exhibitions in galleries and public spaces and our productions are performed in theatres, schools and community spaces.

 Our goal is to develop and create diverse artists, who discover their voice and then develop the confidence to use it.
 We believe in progression and development of all our people through the arts.

 “The great thing about prism Arts is that they concentrate on my son’s abilities and not his disabilities” – parent of a member of Studio Theatre.

 Studio Programme: We run 3 weekly creative arts programmes in Carlisle and one on the West Coast in visual arts and theatre for adults and young people.

 We also run a weekly youth theatre project for children and young people with disabilities in Carlisle.
 These are ongoing programmes which give people to opportunity to progress in the arts.